 OS is short for Operating System.
 A live OS might be an OS that is temporarily loaded from software such as VirtualBox.
-A Host OS is the operating system from which you are running the computer, i.e. Windows or MacOS.
+A Host OS is the operating system from which you are running the computer, i.e. Windows or macOS.

-PGP is short for ‘Pretty Good Privacy’.
+PGP is short for “Pretty Good Privacy”.
 This is a cryptographic method that is used by hundreds of thousands of people on a daily basis to communicate anonymously and safely.

 Tor is short for The Onion Router.
 This is the protocol that allows you to visit the dark web.
 The Tor browser is the most-used browser to visit the dark web.
 It encrypts your data and sends it through different “nodes” so you become more anonymous on the internet.

-A vendor is person that tries to sell goods or services on the dark web on a particular market.
+A vendor is a person that tries to sell goods or services on the dark web on a particular market.

 VPN is short for a virtual private network.
 A VPN is used to encrypt your data and protect your online privacy.
 To do this, VPN software routes your internet traffic through servers in different countries, changing your IP in the process.
 If you’re not sure which to pick, check our roundup of the best VPNs.

 A whistleblower is someone who exposes the wrongdoings of a company or organization to the world.
 Often they got this inside information because they work for the organization in question.
-Whistleblowers usually want to remain anonymous because otherwise they will be fired or sued for sharing the secret information.
+Whistleblowers usually want to remain anonymous because otherwise they will be fired or sued for sharing secret information.
 For this reason, many whistleblowers use the dark web to get into contact with journalists anonymously

 If you want more details on a particular darknet term that gets thrown around a lot, check our FAQ section below!